bhumikajangid-bit/FUTURE_PE_02/README.md

  Visit us on Main St!
 #TheDailyPerk #LocalCoffee #UGC #MorningRoutine
 Option 2: The "Straight to the Point" Caption
-Better beans, better mood. ☕️ Come see why the neighborhood is obsessed with our signature brews.
+Better beans, better mood.
+Come see why the neighborhood is obsessed with our signature brews.
 Mention this Reel at the counter for a little surprise with your order!
 Open from 7 AM.
 #SupportLocal #CoffeeLover #HiddenGem
-​📄 Project Documentation
+​Project Documentation
 ​ Objective
 ​To build a reusable prompt system that generates high-converting, authentic UGC-style ad content for local businesses.
 ​ Business Choice